Salone del Mobile: History

 In 2011, there were 2,720 exhibitors at the official fair, compared to 2,499 in 2010.
 New lighting technologies at the show included the Flos 2620 LED chandelier with 2,620 LEDs in what appeared to be random rings of light arranged to create the illusion of movement.
 The standpoint piece for Arco, a 106-year-old Dutch company, was the wooden furniture produced by the Israeli designer Shay Alkalay.
 Of the student shows, the Dutch design school Design Academy Eindhoven took first place, followed by Israel's Bezalel Academy of Art and Design.
 Also, some early examples of the combination of sustainability and design were showcased, which eventually resulted in a British entrepreneurial initiative a few years later, pioneer of the upcoming sustainable design revolution.

-In year 2018, the 57th edition of the Salone del Mobile.
-Milano, there were 434,509 visitors in 6 days from 188 different countries.
-To compare the year 2016 and 2017, it has increased 17% and 26%.
+The 57th edition of the Salone del Mobile was held in 2018, with 434,509 visitors in 6 days from 188 different countries.
+In comparison to the years 2016 and 2017, the number of attendees increased by 17% and 26% respectively.